MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/2-superposition-in-quantum-computing.md

 the possible states with a certain probability.
 This fact contrasts with classical computing, where a bit can only be deterministically 0 or 1.

 These characteristics mean that sometimes you have to run the algorithm several times to ensure the highest probability result in the output.
 This repetition might seem inefficient.
 But in many cases, running quantum algorithms several times is much more efficient than solving the task classically.

+In the next figures you can see a simplified comparison between qubits and bits.

 ![Figure1](../media/Figure1_superposition.png)

 ![Figure2](../media/figure2_probability.png)

+Note that this examples don't represent actual qubits, since coins and marble vending machines can't exist in superposition, but they're useful to visualize the probabilities.
+Only quantum systems like ions or superconducting circuits can exists in the superposition states that enable the power of quantum computing.

 How do we know the probabilities associated with a given superposition?
 Suppose we have a register of two qubits that can be in a superposition of four possible states: $$\ket{\psi} = a \ket{00} + b \ket{01} + c \ket{10} + d \ket{11}.$$